marilynharbert/Digital-Activism-Class/README.md

 Digital Activism Project
 =================

 I created a project called Anonymous Photos in the Age of Facebook to raise awareness about threats to privacy and anonymity online and try to help protect people from some of these threats.
+Link to the website here: https://digitalactivismproject.glitch.me/resources.html

 Did you know that your photos have metadata attached to them that have information like?:
 - the photographer's name